Today we are going to make a DIY Batman Costume!

 This is very easy!
 My son has a 19 1/2″ waist and these measurements are for him.
 Adjust as you need to for your kid.

-Cut from fleece the following pieces
+Cut from fleece the following pieces for the batman utility belt.

-Fold the belt in half length wise right sides together.
+Fold the batman belt in half length wise right sides together.
 Using a 1/2″ seam allowance, sew along the long edge leaving the two ends open.
 Carefully iron interfacing onto the ends.
 Be sure to use a low heat setting.
 Turn right side out and sew ends closed.

-Pair up your buckle and “tool” pieces.
+Pair up your batman buckle and “tool” pieces.
 Sew around all four sides with wrong sides together using a 1/4″ seam allowance.
 Attach the bat in the same manor as the applique on the shirt.
 Be sure to use a low heat and a pressing cloth!
-Arrange the belt accessories on the belt, centering the buckle and placing the “tools” on either side.
-Sew the accessories to the belt following the stitches from the previous step.
+Arrange the batman belt accessories on the belt, centering the buckle and placing the “tools” on either side.
+Sew the accessories to the batman belt following the stitches from the previous step.
 Attach snaps or velcro to the ends.
-I went with snaps because velcro tends to get threads and fuzz in it at my house. 😉
+I went with snaps because velcro tends to get threads and fuzz in it at my house. 😉 There’s the belt.